-- 5. Once you have made your choices, list the supplies you will need and note if there is anything you need to do ahead of time, such as obtaining supplies, or preparing students for a skit, or inviting a guest speaker.
-This should be easy since the materials needed for every part of the lesson are included on your Lesson Plan page in the Guide, and before each activity on aliveinchrist.osv.com. - 6.
-Decide how you need to arrange your space for your lesson to flow.
+5. Once you have made your choices, list the supplies you will need and note if there is anything you need to do ahead of time, such as obtaining supplies, or preparing children for a skit, or inviting a guest speaker.
+This should be easy since as you will notice that materials needed are listed for every part of the lesson on your Lesson Plan page in the Guide, and before each activity on aliveinchrist.osv.com.

+- 6. Decide how you need to arrange your space for your lesson to flow.
 Do you need space for movement, for art activities, or for prayer? - 7.
-Gather your supplies, and copy any handouts you will need.
+Gather your supplies and copy any handouts you will need.